LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/geopandas-basics.rst

 We saw and `used this function already in Lesson 5 of the Geo-Python course <https://geo-python.github.io/2017/lessons/L6/pandas-analysis.html?highlight=group#aggregating-data-in-pandas-by-grouping>`_.
 Group by function is useful to group data based on values on selected column(s).

-- Let's group individual fishes in ``DAMSELFISH_distribution.shp`` and export the species to individual Shapefiles.
+- Let's group individual fish species in ``DAMSELFISH_distribution.shp`` and export to individual Shapefiles.

   - *Note: If your `data` -variable doesn't contain the Damselfish data anymore, read the Shapefile again into memory using `gpd.read_file()` -function*